Single-grain experiment: Legacy

 "This experiment made it clear that there were marked differences in nutritive values which could not be detected by any chemical means available at the time and that the current scientific bases for formulating rations were seriously inadequate.
-More important, the experiment led to the conviction that simplified diets must be used for the solution of nutrition problems."
+More importantly, the experiment led to the conviction that simplified diets must be used for the solution of nutrition problems."
 The experiment would lead to the development of nutrition as a science.
 It would also lead to a determination that there were minerals and vitamins in food; that research would continue into the 1930s and 1940s, ending in 1948 with the discovery of Vitamin B12.